SELL MY Acura Integra ONLINE FOR CASH!

 Gathering Necessary Documentation

-- Bill of Sale (REG 135): Protects you by establishing the exact date and price of the transfer .
+• Bill of Sale (REG 135): This protects you.
+It establishes the exact date and time the car left your possession.

-- Maintenance Records: A physical folder of receipts proves you didn’t defer maintenance.
+• Maintenance Records: A physical folder of receipts is worth its weight in gold.
+It proves you aren’t just flipping a lemon.

 How to Handle Minor Repairs and Maintenance Before Selling